GianlucaIavicoli/pStalker/README.md

 <h3 align="center">pStalker</h3>

   <p align="center">
 pStalker is a CLI time-tracking tool for Linux, with future support planned for other OS.
 It tracks time spent on desktop apps from installation, continuing on each boot.
-Users can view usage reports for various timeframes (today, last 7 days, last month) and can exclude specific apps as needed.
+Users can view usage reports for various timeframes (today, last 7 days, last month), can exclude specific apps as needed and export the usage data to CSV and JSON.
     <br />
     <a href="https://github.com/GianlucaIavicoli/pStalker"><strong>Explore the docs »</strong></a>
     <br />